 Usually, people select an annuity with a 5-10 year accumulation period.
 If you follow the terms in your contract, you will not pay surrender charges.
 In addition, you may get interest credits on your annuity contract.
 Those will have safety as well.
 Also, you could choose a longer time period, such as 15 or 20 years.
 Sometimes people do this if they do not need the money for income.
 Some products offer a slightly higher interest rate if you choose a longer timeframe.
 However, you should keep your goals in mind.
-If an FIA or fixed annuity is being used for retirement income, your plans may differ.
+If an FIA or fixed annuity is being used for retirement income, your strategy may differ.

 How Much You Get

 There is some control in terms of how much money you take from your annuity.
 In the initial phase of “accumulation”, you don’t take income.
 However, after that term is up, your income payments may begin.
 Your annuity agreement will lay out the details.
 Talk with us about guaranteed basic income options in retirement.

 How Often You Take Income

 You have a few choices in terms of how often you take income from your annuity.
 For example, some retirees choice to annualize their payments.
 Others select a monthly income.
 In addition, you may have the option of annuitization payments.
 In this case, some of your payments might be considered a refund of your annuity premium.
 Therefore, there may be some tax advantages.
 Consult with a tax advisor about any specific tax-related questions.